To answer your questions and learn more, join us at a future event.

 That in 2016 1,013 lemons were used to make the highest voltage fruit battery, setting a Guinness World Record?
 This was led by a Faraday Institution researcher (and 2016 Royal Institution Christmas Lecturer), Prof. Saiful Islam.
 Take a look (at around 10 minutes)!

 The Big Bang Fair is the largest celebration of STEM for young people in the UK.
 It was attended by 80,000 visitors in March 2019!
 The Faraday Institution team creatively inspired visitors about battery technology.
 Making lemon batteries to illustrate this was extremely popular.
 If you would like to try this click here for details.
+Our PhD Researchers were featured in a session in Big Bang Digital in 2021.

 “The amazement we witnessed makes me feel confident that we have sparked a curiosity around battery technology.”
 (Jacob Dean, PhD researcher)